9 Things You Can Do To Protect Your Heart This Christmas

 Protecting your heart during the holidays means staying connected as a couple.
 This is huge!
 You’ve grown up with the quirks of your family.
 To your partner, your family may seem like aliens.
 Having your family send your new love running for dear life is not they holiday memory you want to create.
 You two are in this together.
 Don’t leave each other alone.
 Don’t expect it to be easy for your partner.
 Be grateful if it is.
 Your partner doesn’t have the same family baggage you have.
 He or she may not be triggered or annoyed by your family as much as you are.
 Check on one another.
 Have an emergency exit code.

 When planning for your family gathering, think of a few positive attributes of each of your family members.
 Maybe your partner can help you with this.
 Focus on the positives, rather than the negatives.
 Decide to be in a good mood and to let family members know how much you appreciate them.

 I believe that when you focus on readying yourself, rather than your family members, you too can find the joy in your holiday family gatherings.
 It may not be easy, but with some preparing you can create a new family tradition where peace prevails.

 We wish you and yours much love, joy and peace this Christmas!
 Let us know if you need help with your New Year’s resolutions.

-Michael W. Regier, Ph.D. is a clinical psychologist and Certified Emotionally Focused Couples Therapist and EFT Supervisor in Visalia, California.
-He and his wife Paula are authors of the book Emotional Connection: The Story & Science of Preventing Conflict & Creating Lifetime Love.
-They have developed an online learning course based on the science of attachment and healthy relationship.
+I’m Michael W. Regier, Ph.D., a clinical psychologist and Certified Emotionally Focused Couples Therapist and EFT Supervisor with offices in San Luis Obispo and Visalia, California.
+I help couples navigate the special challenges of relationship presented during the holidays, and of course all year.
+My wife Paula and I co-authored the book Emotional Connection: The Story & Science of Preventing Conflict & Creating Lifetime Love.